claceio/docs/content/docs/App/Routing/index.md

 ## Page

-`ace.Page` is used to define the properties for a single page.
+`ace.page` is used to define the properties for a single page.
 The parameters for `ace.page` are:

 | Property  | Optional |      Type      |                        Default                         |                     Notes                     |
 | :-------: | :------: | :------------: | :----------------------------------------------------: | :-------------------------------------------: |